vespaill/Budgety/README.md

 -   Using jQuery's `children`, `first` and `focus` methods.

 ### Updating the budget controller

 -   Converting field inputs to numbers.
 -   Preventing false inputs.

+### Updating the budget controller #2

+-   Creating simple, resuable functions with a single purpose.
+-   Summing up all elements of an array using `forEach`.